Guided-Labs/Chef/Guided_labs/07-Labguide.md

 ## **Prerequisites**
 ---
+Completion of all previous lab guides (up to Lab Guide-06) is required before proceeding with Lab Guide-07.

 ### **Software Required**
 - **Chef Workstation**: To download, modify, and apply cookbooks.
 - **Chef Server** or **Chef Client**: To upload and apply cookbooks in your environment.